bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 ### File Format

-Scene files are a saved and loaded as flat list of entities and components:
+Scene files are a saved and loaded as a flat list of entities and components:

 ```json
 [